eduardoaraujogomes/desafio01-trilha-react/README.md

 ![](https://i.imgur.com/PvDwGP8.gif)

-This is the first project of the fronte-end developer course for the RocketSeat Ignite trilha ReactJS class of 2021.
+This is the first project of the fronte-end developer course for the Rocketseat Ignite trilha ReactJS class of 2021.

 ## What I have done in the project / o que eu fiz no projeto.